Well. So.

 • • • •

-I tended to doubt that Riddle spent his entire missing decade in Britain once he had murdered Hepzibah Smith and escaped with two of her rather significant treasures.
+I tended to doubt that Riddle spent his missing decade in Britain once he had murdered Hepzibah Smith and escaped with some of her rather significant treasures.
 Dropping off the face of the earth, tends to imply that you don’t stick around where the people who know you by sight are going to see you.

 Until DHs was released I thought that Tom had decided that he had a lot of world to see and a lot of other places to go, hunting for ways to secure his immortality.
 And I imagined that post-war Europe and the Middle East had offered plenty of opportunities for a young, clever, ambitious Dark wizard.
 India and Asia would have had their attractions too, I suspected.
 Possibly South America as well.
 Particularly British-held Argentina.